- Chart

 Market Risk

-Suitable for long-term investors seeking passive exposure to the South Korean market.
+The ETF is best for long-term investors seeking broad exposure to the South Korean equity market and who are passive index followers.

 Summary